-Under the Iran Threat Reduction and Syrian Human Rights Act of 2012 (the "Act"), which added Section 13(r) of the Exchange Act, we are required to include certain disclosures in our periodic reports if we or any of our "affiliates" (as defined in Rule 12b-2 under the Exchange Act) knowingly engaged in certain specified activities, transactions or dealings relating to Iran or with certain individuals or entities targeted by United States' economic sanctions during the period covered by the report.
+Pursuant to Section 13(r) of the Exchange Act, we are required to include certain disclosures in our periodic reports if we or any of our "affiliates" (as defined in Rule 12b-2 under the Exchange Act) knowingly engaged in certain specified activities, transactions or dealings relating to Iran or with certain individuals or entities targeted by United States' economic sanctions during the period covered by the report.
 Disclosure is generally required even where the activities, transactions or dealings were conducted in compliance with applicable law.
 Neither we nor any of our controlled affiliates or subsidiaries knowingly engaged in any of the specified activities relating to Iran or otherwise engaged in any activities associated with Iran during the reporting period.
 However, because the SEC defines the term "affiliate" broadly, it includes any entity controlled by us as well as any person or entity that controlled us or is under common control with us.

-The description of the activities below has been provided to us by Warburg Pincus, affiliates of which: (i) beneficially own more than 10% of our outstanding common stock and are members of our board of directors and (ii) beneficially own more than 10% of the equity interests of, and have the right to designate members of the board of directors of, Endurance International Group ("EIG") and Santander Asset Management Investment Holdings Limited ("SAMIH").
-EIG and SAMIH may therefore be deemed to be under "common control" with us; however, this statement is not meant to be an admission that common control exists.
+The description of the activities below has been provided to us by Warburg Pincus, affiliates of which: (i) beneficially own more than 10% of our outstanding common stock and are members of our board of directors and (ii) beneficially own more than 10% of the equity interests of, and have the right to designate members of the board of directors of, Endurance International Group ("Endurance") and Santander Asset Management Investment Holdings Limited ("SAMIH").
+Endurance and SAMIH may therefore be deemed to be under "common control" with us; however, this statement is not meant to be an admission that common control exists.

-The disclosure below relates solely to activities conducted by EIG and SAMIH and its non-U.S. affiliates.
+The disclosure below relates solely to activities conducted by Endurance and SAMIH and their respective affiliates.
 The disclosure does not relate to any activities conducted by Laredo or by Warburg Pincus and does not involve our or Warburg Pincus' management.
-Neither Laredo nor Warburg Pincus had any involvement in or control over the disclosed activities of EIG or SAMIH, and neither Laredo nor Warburg Pincus has independently verified or participated in the preparation of the disclosure.
+Neither Laredo nor Warburg Pincus had any involvement in or control over the disclosed activities of Endurance or SAMIH, and neither Laredo nor Warburg Pincus has independently verified or participated in the preparation of the disclosure.
 Neither Laredo nor Warburg Pincus is representing as to the accuracy or completeness of the disclosure nor do we or Warburg Pincus undertake any obligation to correct or update it.